 A dentist explained he suddenly sees exploding periapical granuloma [a relatively common lesion or growth that develops around the tip of a tooth's root.
-It consists of a proliferating mass of granulation tissue (new tissue that forms on a wound) and bacteria that forms in response to dead tissue in the pulp chamber of the tooth.] in his patients and sent this to me.
-As you see here, a partly granulomatous inflammation, here a small calcification, here scarring, and here we have the spike protein, nicely surrounding a [blood] vessel here but also elsewhere.
-So obviously a considerable inflammation promoting mechanism probably with an pre-existing apical granuloma that was small but now suddenly became explosive like the development of tumours which we've already heard about.
+It consists of a proliferating mass of granulation tissue (new tissue that forms on a wound) and bacteria that forms in response to dead tissue in the pulp chamber of the tooth.] in his patents and sent this to me.
+As you see here, a suggested granuloma inflammation, here a small calcification, here scarring, and here we have the spike protein, nicely surrounding a [blood] vessel here but also elsewhere.
+So obviously a considerable inflammation promoting mechanism probably with an existing apical granuloma that was small but now suddenly became explosive like the development of tumours which we've already heard about.

-17:12 Yes, for this we coined the term 'lymphocyte amok'.
+17:12 Yes, for this we coined the term 'lymphocytes amok'.
 Some colleagues disparagingly said such a term doesn't exist.
-But at some point you have to coin a new catch-phrase.
-We understand under the "lymphocyte-amok", a lymphocytic accumulation, partly with nodular formation and also germinal centre formation in non-lymphatic organs and tissues.
+But they gave it no description and at some point you have to give one.
+And we understand under the lymphocytes, a lymphocyte accumulation partly with knot formation and also ??? formation in non-lymphatic organs and tissues.
 And this inflammation in our view carries the danger that it can develop autoimmune diseases.

-Here is the definition of the lesion - it is related to Wegner's granulomatosis [an uncommon disorder that causes inflammation of the blood vessels in your nose, sinuses, throat, lungs and kidneys.
+There is the ??? lesion - like Wegner's granulomatosis [an uncommon disorder that causes inflammation of the blood vessels in your nose, sinuses, throat, lungs and kidneys.
 Formerly called Wegener's granulomatosis, this condition is one of a group of blood vessel disorders called vasculitis.
 It slows blood flow to some of your organs.] and further [conditions] like polyangiitis [inflammation of multiple blood vessels or lymph vessels.] and other autoimmune diseases.

 And now here are these lymphocyte aggregates, often around vessels - here in the lungs.
 So you don't see that in a normal lung of course.
 You also find lymphocytes in the lungs but of course in the hilum area of the lymph nodes, [The hilum is what connects your lungs to their supporting structures and where pulmonary vessels enter and exit your lungs.]
-But this is not in the perihilar region [the area surrounding the hilum of the lung].
+But this is in the perihilar [the area surrounding the hilum of the lung].